yogoshea/ForbiddenIsland/README.md

 ### System modelling

-A collection of images generated when moddeling this application can be found in the docs/system_modelling_images folder.
+A collection of images generated when moddeling this application can be found in the 'docs/system_modelling_images' folder.
+The actual models can be found in the relevant packages in the 'src' directory.

 ### Gameplay